 During the same week, Anonymous Africa linked itself to attacks on other South African websites – most notably the SABC’s.
 The public broadcaster later confirmed to Fin24 that it was ‘the subject of a hack attack that resulted in several of its websites going down for hours…’

 Anonymous Africa claimed responsibility for the attack while the SABC said it was investigating the matter.
 The hacktivist group said it attacked in light of allegations of censorship at the SABC.

 Given the sensitive financial data they hold, banks are often the most highly prized targets for sophisticated cybercriminals.
 In 2006, three of SA’s major four banks – FNB, Standard Bank and ABSA – fell victim to several attacks.
 The fallout was estimated to have cost around the US $80.000, although banking officials noted that further intrusions were detected after the initial hits.
 As a result, a more accurate estimate of the total amount stolen (and total damages) could not be provided at the time.

 Three years later, in 2009, the infamous WikiLeaks group hacked South African banks and released the uncensored Competition Commission report.
 Their purported mission was to make consumers aware of why banking fees are so high and why these institutions do not serve low-income segments in the country.
 The Commission stated that the decision to blackout certain information in the report was taken by the banking institutions themselves.

 Telkom’s teenage blush

 In 1998, South African police arrested a teenage boy from Rondebosch who had hacked through all the security features of the South African telecommunications company’s computer system.
-The boy did no damage, despite the fact that he had the ability to move large amounts of money around using the system.
+The boy did no damage, although he could move large amounts of money around using the system.

 Stats SA becomes an unwilling mouthpiece